Repurposing Commercial Buildings Could Help L.A. Meet Housing Needs, but Financial, Regulatory Barriers Exist

 The report also suggests that providing formal guidance around the applicability of alternative building codes and locking in building codes and code guidance for the life of an adaptive reuse project at time of approval, are regulatory reforms that could further boost adaptive reuse.

-Support for the report, “Can Adaptive Reuse of Underutilized Commercial Real Estate Address the Housing Crisis in Los Angeles?” was provided by the Lowy Family Group through its funding of the RAND Center for Housing and Homelessness in Los Angeles.
+Support for the report, “Can Adaptive Reuse of Underutilized Commercial Real Estate Address the Housing Crisis in Los Angeles?” was provided by the Lowy Family Group through its funding of the RAND Center on Housing and Homelessness in Los Angeles.
 The report was coauthored by Daniel Schwam.

 The RAND Social and Economic Well-Being division seeks to actively improve the health, and social and economic well-being of populations and communities throughout the world.